American Financial Influencers/Educators Simply Aren't Able to Speak to Average People in the UK

 If you really want to "stick it to the system!", express your disappointment and frustration with political leaders, etc - build community.
 Build offline.
 Trust people.
 Talk to people.
 The system thrives when ordinary people are surviving in low-trust situations, isolated from one another, and dependent on technology (which is never really owned, and can be readily taken away.)

-Every Monday and Wednesday, this page will have a new financial literacy lesson uploaded.
+Twice a month, this page will have a new financial literacy lesson uploaded.
 Lessons will be short, simple, designed for ordinary UK folk.

 There will be the option to purchase more indepth, one-to-one, tailored engagement sessions, but absolutely no obligation to do so.